 Difference 1: Equipment Used and Movement Execution

-The first and most basic difference between the barbell and dumbbell bench press is the equipment you’ll use when performing each exercise.
-As their names suggest, the dumbbell bench press will require dumbbells whereas the barbell bench press uses a barbell.
+The first and most basic difference between the barbell and dumbbell bench press is the equipment you’ll use for each exercise.
+As their names suggest, the dumbbell bench press will require dumbbells, whereas the barbell bench press uses a barbell.

 The dumbbell bench press is generally a little easier to perform in most gyms regarding equipment.
 For example, not every gym has a good barbell bench press setup but most gyms will have a wide range of dumbbells available.